Sector · Care homes

 New care homes now have to be built with sprinklers.
 That change is about new buildings, but it does not let existing homes off the hook.

-If your home already has a sprinkler system, it needs servicing at least once a year, and the duty to keep it working sits with the registered provider or whoever manages the building.
+If your home already has a sprinkler system, it needs servicing at least once a year to the standard it was installed under, usually BS 9251 for residential systems or BS EN 12845 for larger schemes.
+Care home sprinkler systems are no different from any other in that respect.
+The duty to keep them working sits with the registered provider or whoever manages the building.

 A clear, current service certificate is one of the simplest things to have ready when an inspector asks, and one of the most awkward to be missing.
 We make sure you always have one.